 In applying the accounting policies set out in Note 1 and throughout the other notes to the accounts, the authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are:

-There is a degree of uncertainty about future levels of funding for local government in Scotland.
-However, the authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the authority might be impaired as a result of a need to close facilities and reduce levels of service provision.
+• There is a degree of uncertainty about future levels of funding for local government in Scotland.
+However, the authority has determined that this uncertainty is not yet sufficient to provide an indication that the

 Note 4 Future Assumptions